Kasheftin/ko-widget/README.md

 Widget binding
 --------------

 Actually we define two bindings - widget and widgetInline.
 The first one uses require.js to load JS-code from some AMD module and template from corresponding html file.
 The second one loads only AMD module and uses inline html code as template (it uses native template engine).
-[Example 2](index-example2.html) - here are some examples.
+Here are some [examples](index-example2.html).
 Let's consider this string:

     <!-- ko widget: 'test1' --><!-- /ko -->
 This case binding uses require.js to load widgets/test1/main.js (AMD module) and widgets/test1/main.html (html template loaded with require text! plugin), and then applies template binding with data property from AMD-module and html property from html string (template binding uses string template engine).